 git clone https://gist.github.com/gavincampbell/f59f61cf98ae597dc56a5bce5b830cea some_folder

 If you’ve stumbled on this page whilst searching for instructions on how to set up WordPress for your personal website, you could do worse than looking at gandi.net.
 They do all kinds of things, including WordPress hosting.
-If you sign up through this link you get some kind of discount, and they give me a small credit on my existing bill. ↩︎
+If you sign up through this link you get some kind of discount, and they give me a small credit on my existing bill.
+This site isn’t hosted there, but I have others that are, and all my domains are registered with them. ↩︎

 Although WP-CLI can create this config file, it seems that it can’t create the file until it has connected to the database, but it can’t connect to the database until it has read the SSL options from the file. ↩︎